 What to Wear in Morocco

-When we visited Marrakech, it was hot and cotton maxi dresses were our #1 go-to.
-If it is strapless or sleeveless, you can bring along a cardigan to cover your shoulders and arms.
+When picking out what to wear in Morocco, it is also good to be mindful of the weather.
+When we visited Marrakech, it was hot!
+We decided that cotton maxi dresses were appropriate clothing for Morocco due to the weather.
+If you have a strapless or sleeveless dress, you can bring along a cardigan to cover your shoulders and arms.

 Tunics and Leggings or jeans

-Cover your bum and wear a tunic with some ankle or calf length leggings or jeans.
-I’d suggest wearing at night since it gets cooler.
+Cover your bum and wear a tunic with some ankle or calf-length leggings or jeans.
+I’d suggest wearing it at night since it gets cooler.
 It also gives mosquitoes less opportunity to feast on your legs.